unahouExosite/docs/exositeready/gwe/gmq/README.md

-# Gateway Messaging Queuing - Docs
+# Gateway Message Queuing - Docs

 Gateway Message Queuing (GMQ) is a localhost HTTP server that provides a shallow clone of the Exosite Device API.
 Its primary function is to deal with loss-of-network and power failure scenarios.